 Challenges of measuring place attachment in Kenya and Mozambique

-Link to pdf Abstract This working paper investigates place attachment in Kenya and Mozambique.
+This working paper investigates place attachment in Kenya and Mozambique.
 Place attachment can be defined as “the emotional bonds between people and a particular place or environment” (Seamon, 2014, p.11).
 The SPACES project survey included questions on place attachment in 7 different coastal communities in Kenya and Mozambique.
-The 2280 surveys […]
+The 2280 surveys that had valid records […]

 Redefining poverty in Kenya’s fishing villages

-Redefining poverty in Kenya’s fishing villages SPACES findings on the different dimensions of poverty have been highlighted in a recent article on Rethink.Earth.
-Fishers in Kenya occupy one of the more lucrative jobs along the coast, but many of them still miss meals and live in basic house made with mud walls and mangrove poles. […]
+https://rethink.earth/redefining-poverty-in-kenyas-fishing-villages/ SPACES findings on the different dimensions of poverty have been highlighted in a recent article on Rethink.Earth.
+Fishers in Kenya occupy one of the more lucrative jobs along the coast, but many of them still miss meals and live in basic house made with mud walls and mangrove poles.
+To find out why, read […]

 Perceptions of degradation of Ecosystem services in a estuarine zone, center of Mozambique – Eunice Ribeiro et al.(1.0 MB)

-Link to pdf About Coastal habitats such as mangroves and estuaries provide important ecosystem services for human communities.
+Coastal habitats such as mangroves and estuaries provide important ecosystem services for human communities.
 These habitats are also some of the most heavily exploited by humans and therefore threaten natural systems.
-Nova Mambone village, established in 1957, is adjacent to an estuary, forming extensive mangrove forests, and the livelihood of the […]
+Nova Mambone village, established in 1957, is adjacent to an estuary, forming extensive mangrove forests, and the livelihood of the villagers are linked with […]

 Artisanal fisheries at Pemba Town, Cabo Delgado: Structure, dynamics and contribution of catch for livelihood in a urban environment – Vera Julien et al.(1.8 MB)